finani/OmniDrones/README.md

 which the most important is new sensors.
 We are actively working on it at the `devel` branch.
 The `release` branch will still be maintained for compatibility.
 Feel free to raise issues if you encounter any problems or have ideas to discuss.

+## Announcement 2025-03-01

+The new release of Isaac Sim (4.5.0) and Isaac Lab (2.0.0) brings significant changes, both in overall structure and functionality.
+It will probably take a long time to support all features, but feel free to raise issues if you encounter any problems or have ideas to discuss.

 ## Citation